Need to talk? Call 1800 882 436.

 • scrambled or mashed boiled eggs

-Don’t add salt.
-Also avoid processed meats as they have a lot of salt.
+Don't add salt.
+Also, avoid processed meats, as they contain a lot of salt.

 Milk, cheese, yoghurt

 Formula should be used only until your baby is 12 months old.
-Then small amounts of milk can be added to foods like porridge.
-Breast feeding is recommended to continue until the age of 2 or longer.
+Then small amounts of cow's milk can be added to foods such as porridge.
+It's recommended to continue breastfeeding until at least 2 years of age.

 What drinks should I be giving my baby?

-Keep breastfeeding for as long as you and your baby like.
+Keep breastfeeding for as long as you and your baby like, until 2 years of age and beyond.

-Switch from formula to full fat ordinary cow’s milk after 12 months.
-Your child doesn’t need toddler milk products.
+Switch from formula to full-fat ordinary cow's milk after 12 months.
 Offer your baby a cup to drink from rather than a bottle.
-Your one-year-old should be exclusively drinking from a toddler cup.
+Your one year old should be exclusively drinking from a toddler cup.

-From about 12 months, you can try rice milk and oat milk (fortified with at least 100mg calcium/100mL) if you want.
-But these drinks don’t have enough protein and vitamin B12.
-Your baby will need to have plenty of meat, poultry, fish, eggs, yoghurt, or cheese to make up for what they’re not getting from cow’s milk.
+From about 12 months of age, you can give your toddler calcium-fortified rice milk and oat milk if you want to.
+But be aware that these drinks don't have enough protein and vitamin B12 for your baby's needs.
+Your baby will need to have plenty of meat, poultry, fish, eggs, yoghurt, or cheese to make up for what they're not getting from cow's milk.

 How much should I feed my baby?